Namespaces

 kubectl config set-context --current --namespace=

-Note: we could have used --namespace=default
+Note: we could have used --namespace=default for the same result.

 Switching namespaces more easily